ThinkInvis/RoR2-Admiral/ModMeta/README.md

 - Fire chance per frame, damage, proc coefficient, and range of Shocked AoE.
 Defaults to 3.3% chance, 2% max health, 0.1 proc coefficient, 15 m range.
 - Whether to apply the stunbreak threshold tweak.
 Defaults to enabled.

+### Valiant Blaster

+A new Primary skill variant (same slot as Vulcan Shotgun).
+Rapidly fires a combo of up to 3 slow-moving explosive orbs for 1x500%, 1x500%, and 1x800% damage.
+Fully-charged shots move faster, have much larger blast radius, and deal 1x2400% damage.
+Firing a 3rd or charged shot will push you backwards, then force a stand-still reload.
+Waiting for the combo to timeout performs a faster, mobile reload.

+Unlock by getting 600 TOTAL hits with Vulcan Shotgun.

+Configurable:
+- Whether reload speed increases with attack speed.
+- Minimum time required to fully charge (allows firing uncharged shots with high attack speed).
+Defaults to 0.5 sec.

 ### Catalyzer Dart

 A new Secondary skill variant (same slot as Power Tazer).
 Fires a dart which removes all debuffs from an enemy and deals 300% of the remaining DoT damage, plus 1x500% base damage for each non-DoT debuff.